 Students are exposed to a wide range of cultural experiences including special events at Christie’s auctioneers, visits to the Royal Opera House, science events at Imperial College and bespoke lectures at the University of Oxford.
 Find out more about the Harris Experience.

 Students at Harris Academy Orpington have the opportunity to gain a Duke of Edinburgh’s Award.
 For the past seven decades, the charity has inspired and transformed the lives of millions of young people from all walks of life.
 From volunteering to physical activities, life skills to expeditions, achieving a Duke of Edinburgh’s Award is a passport to a brighter future, valued by employers and universities.

-For more information about the awards at Harris Academy Orpington contact our Duke of Edinburgh’s Award co-ordinator on Alex Spooner on email@example.com.
+For more information about the awards at Harris Academy Orpington contact our Duke of Edinburgh’s Award co-ordinator Alex Spooner at firstname.lastname@example.org.

 Jack Petchey Foundation

-Each winner receives £200 to spend on something for the school.
-It might be something academic, such as books, or something to celebrate achievement, such as a special trip for a club, or an addition to the playground.
+Each winner receives £200 to spend on something for the school, for example, something academic, such as books, or something to celebrate achievements, such as a special trip for a club, or an addition to the playground.

 The Jack Petchey Foundation exists to raise the aspirations of young people, to help them take advantage of opportunities and play a full part in society.